christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 Keys that do exist are represented by a list comprehension of key-value pairs (w representing our words and `tfidf.idf_[i]` denoting a one-dimensional index of all TF-IDF, GloVe weighted scores in our corpus) that are tossed inside of `tfidf.vocabulary_`, which determines what a key is and what a weight is, and `.items()` iterates over the key-value pairs which will automatically assign the first variable as the key (word) and the second variable as the value (TF-IDF, GloVe weighted value) for the key.
 This is necessary so that words from our users corpora can attain their own individual weighted TF-IDF and GloVe features.

-Like CountVectorizerEmbeddings, TfidfVectorizerEmbeddings will transform the parameters defined by the `__init__` and the fit function, but in a very different way. np.mean not only takes a nested list comprehension to retrieve each word in glove_vectors, but it also calculates the weighted sum of TF-IDF and GloVe embedding vectors;
+Like `CountVectorizerEmbeddings`, `TfidfVectorizerEmbeddings` will transform the parameters defined by the `__init__` and the fit function, but in a very different way. np.mean not only takes a nested list comprehension to retrieve each word in `glove_vectors`, but it also calculates the weighted sum of TF-IDF and GloVe embedding vectors;

 <br/>